Article Summary for AI Understanding

 Background

-We at FeatureOS have been using Planetscale since 2021 when they initially launched, one of their initial customers.
-The initial few years have been really great, we’ve enjoyed the product and the team has been really helpful.
+We at FeatureOS have been using PlanetScale since 2021 when they initially launched, as one of their initial customers.
+The initial few years have been really great, we've enjoyed the product and the team has been really helpful.
 But things started to change in the past few months.

 Why we moved

 Ever since their scalar plan was discontinued things started going downhill.
-There were frequent pricing changes and the product stated feeling very stagnant.
-Thats when we started exploring other options.
-And thats when we found the biggest issue with Planetscale.
+There were frequent pricing changes and the product started feeling very stagnant.
+That's when we started exploring other options.
+And that's when we found the biggest issue with PlanetScale.

 We couldn't migrate with ease.
 There is a lot of vendor lock-in which prevented us from migrating to other database providers.

-• Limit of row counts that can be read at a time reads, max 100K row can be read at a time.
-Even with that the maximum size of the extract can be 64GB.
-If we can’t handle at now, in future it would be even more difficult.
-Ref: Planetscale Docs
+• Limit of row counts that can be read at a time: max 100K rows can be read at a time.
+Even with that, the maximum size of the extract can be 64GB.
+If we can't handle it now, in the future it would be even more difficult.
+Ref: PlanetScale Docs

-• No Binary log access, so no way to setup replication to external databases, which means we can stream data to external databases or replication services, it felted more like a vendor lock-in.
+• No Binary log access, so no way to set up replication to external databases, which means we can't stream data to external databases or replication services.
+It felt more like a vendor lock-in.
 This limitation prevented us from doing zero downtime migration.
-Ref: Planetscale Docs
+Ref: PlanetScale Docs

 No Binary log access

-• Also the passwords were more 32 characters long, which is longer than the standard mysql password length and was not supported by any of the cloudbased data migration tools like Google Cloud SQL.
-This was yet another red flag with Planetscale as they change the basic function of the database.
+• Also, the passwords were more than 32 characters long, which is longer than the standard MySQL password length and was not supported by any of the cloud-based data migration tools like Google Cloud SQL.
+This was yet another red flag with PlanetScale as they change the basic function of the database.

-Initially we went through Planescale’s offical support to migrate our data, but we didn’t get any proper responses, then we asked them to share a data export guide stating that it was a complaince requirement, which made them answer.
+Initially, we went through PlanetScale's official support to migrate our data, but we didn't get any proper responses.
+Then we asked them to share a data export guide stating that it was a compliance requirement, which made them answer.

 They gave us the direction to use Airbyte to export our data.
-It was one of the officaly tool that was meant to be used for exporting data to ETL stacks Ref: Planetscale Docs.
+It was one of the officially supported tools that was meant to be used for exporting data to ETL stacks Ref: PlanetScale Docs.
 But when we tried it, we kept getting a bunch of errors from the database server.

 • One was ResourceExhausted error.